kubernetes/enhancements/keps/sig-api-machinery/1929-built-in-default/README.md

 include them.

 We propose to:

-1. to allow the CRDs to publish the defaults field which helps the client to set the <zero-value>.
-2. publish out defaults in the built-in type schemas.
+1. Clients should NOT be modified to use that default for fields that are not specified, and the documentation must make that very clear.
+The default is informational only, according to OpenAPI documentation:
+  > The default value is the one that the server uses if the client does not supply the parameter value in the request.

+2. Kustomize and clients can't merge associative lists with default key fields if the default isn't visible, e.g. unable to merge port/protocol lists in the client.

 ### Marker format